 I want to convert my son's gas mini bike to electric.
 It is a traditional tubular frame minibike with a 3 hp engine.
 My son weighs about 60 lbs and I do not want it to go too fast.
 The tires are 11 inch diameter.

 I have calculated that a direct drive with a 2500 rpm motor, 11 and 80 tooth sprockets it would have a top speed of 11.22mph.

 I am looking at a 36 volt 500 watt motor, controller and throttle on your website.
 I think it needs three 12v 8 ah batteries.

 I need some technical feedback on this set up.
 Does this size motor look appropriate for this conversion?
 Please make any suggestions, I am rookie at this.
 Thanks!!!!!

-KIT-36500-01 has 9Ah batteries which are the exact same size as 8Ah batteries however they provide a 12.5% increase in ride time for only $3.00 more per battery so they are a good upgrade to make.
+KIT-36500-01 has 9Ah batteries which are the exact same dimensions as 8Ah batteries however they provide a 12.5% increase in ride time for only $3.00 more per battery so they are a good upgrade to make.
 The motor in this kit has a four-bolt bottom mounting bracket that will bolt down to any flat surface.

 Most gas powered mini bikes use #35 chain and we have a 10 tooth sprocket for #35 chain which fits the motor in KIT-36500-01.
 This sprocket is item # SPR-3510 which is sold on this page:

 We also make custom wheel sprockets for #35 chain which can be ordered on this page:

 We sell #35 chain and master links on this page: